 The combination of thermal, structural and electrical effects is very important for the design of electro mechanical and especially MEMS (Micro-Electro-Mechanical-Systems) devices.
 MEMS sensors, actuators and structures are usually driven through electrostatic forces and their performance is influenced by thermal effects and material properties.
 Due to the size and transaction speed of MEMS devices, physical tests are difficult to perform and evaluation of different design concepts is expensive and time consuming.

 Other common applications include pagers and cell phones, ultrasonic cleaners, motors and actuators.
 Similarly, principles of electromagnetic induction are applied in many devices like transformers, electrical generators, contactless batteries, induction cooking and several others.

-Multiphysics solutions from MSC allow efficient creation of virtual prototypes and coupled simulation of the physics these devices are exposed to.
+Multiphysics solutions from Hexagon (MSC Software) allow efficient creation of virtual prototypes and coupled simulation of the physics these devices are exposed to.
 They allow electrical system and electronic component designers investigate different concepts and once the final concept is chosen, to optimize the design for reliability and manufacturability.

 Fluids, both liquids and gases, apply pressure and thermal loads on structures.
 In many cases, the structural response to these loads will alter the initial conditions of flow and temperature.

 Hexagon’s (MSC Software) multiphysics solutions support product development in delivering vital insight into how structures response to pressure and temperature changes and how these responses in turn influence the fluid flow.
 Better understanding of product behavior not only allows the design of reliably performing products but also to ensure that pressure or temperature limits will not be violated.